xendit/coding-exercises/Tooling/05. Test Harness/Readme.md

 1. Add tests to `tests/math.test.js` for the cases of subtraction, multiplication, division, and modulo (`%`).
 2. Run your tests in between each new case with `npm test` to ensure all of your tests are passing

+#### Including External Code to Test

+We're going to get a little more advanced and include an external file to test.
+This is the standard pattern that you will see across many codebases where there is separation of the test file and the code under test.

+Please perform the below in order:

+1. Add tests to `tests/math_util.test.js` for the cases of subtraction, multiplication, division, and modulo
+2. Run your tests in between each new case with `npm test` to ensure all of your tests are passing

+#### Setting up Advanced Harness Features

+We're going to upgrade our test harness to add the watch feature, which means that our tests will respond to changes in the file.
+If we modify any of the files, the tests will automatically be rerun so no more need to manually run `npm test` every time we make a change.
+This will allow us to move even faster.

+Please perform the below in order:

+1. Install `nodemon` which will allow us to run commands in response to file changes
+2. Add a script to `package.json` with the key `"test:watch"` and value `"./node_modules/.bin/nodemon -x 'npm test'"`
+3. Run `npm test:watch` in order to start watching
+4. Change a test file or code file and watch the tests get rerun automatically! d